These No Bake Bounty Slice Bites are made with three delicious layers, a chocolate nut base, creamy coconut centre and a raw chocolate layer on top.

 - Sea salt

-- I highly recommend using a mini muffin silicon tray.
-It makes the process a whole lot easier.
+I highly recommend using a silicone mini muffin tray.
+It will save you a bunch of time and is a lot easier to use.

 - 6 medjool dates